cloudevents/spec/http-transport-binding.md

 ## 4. HTTP Responses
 ### 4.1.
 Size Limits
-When CloudEvents are forwarded through one or more generic intermediaries, a minimum payload size SHOULD be considered, in accordance to the [CloudEvents spec][ce-size].
+When CloudEvents are transported via HTTP, a minimum payload size SHOULD be considered in accordance with the [CloudEvents spec][ce-size].

-In the event of the payload being larger than what can be forwarded or accepted, the HTTP status code 413 MUST be sent back to the source.
+In the case of the payload of an incoming HTTP request is larger than what can be accepted, the HTTP status code of `413 Payload Too Large` MUST be sent in the response.

-See [RFC7231][rfc7231-section-6-5-11] for more information on this response code.
+See [RFC7231][rfc2731-section-6-5-11] for more information on this response code.

 ## 5. References